-Notify your insurance company of the accident but decline any further commentary on the accident until you have had a chance to speak with one of our qualified motorcycle accident lawyers.
+Notify your insurance company of the accident but decline any further commentary on the accident until you have had a chance to speak with our qualified motorcycle accident lawyer.

 What Are the Different Types of Compensation I Am Entitled To Receive After A Motorcycle Accident?